MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-prompt-powershell.md

 1. Select **Start** ![Windows logo key on the keyboard.](./media/developer-command-prompt-for-vs/windows-logo-key-graphic.png) and scroll to the letter **V**.

-1. Expand the **Visual Studio 2019** folder.
+1. Expand the **Visual Studio 2019** or **Visual Studio 2022** folder.

-1. Choose **Developer Command Prompt for VS 2019** or **Developer PowerShell for VS 2019**.
+1. If you're running Visual Studio 2019, select either **Developer Command Prompt for VS 2019** or **Developer PowerShell for VS 2019**.
+If you're running Visual Studio 2022, select **Developer Command Prompt for VS 2022** or **Developer PowerShell for VS 2022**.

-   Alternatively, you can start typing the name of the shell in the search box on the taskbar, and choose the result you want as the result list starts to display the search matches.
+   Alternatively, you can start typing the name of the shell in the search box on the taskbar, and select the result you want as the result list starts to display the search matches.

    ![Animated gif showing the search behavior on Windows 10](./media/developer-command-prompt-for-vs/windows-10-search.gif)